 1. The Winning Phase

 This is the part of gambling that gets many people hooked.
-Someone who has consistently bad luck at gambling is getting off easy, as it is the winning that sparks the addiction.
+Someone with consistently bad luck at gambling is getting off easy, as winning sparks the addiction.
 During the winning phase of gambling addiction, the player gets a taste of what it is like to make that easy money.
 With the smiling face of Lady Luck – or, in some cases, considered skill – on the gambler’s side, it becomes easy to rationalize the idea of putting in more funds to continue the profitable streak.
 Loan offers are considered short-term deals for making the most of the windfall, and pulling money out of savings for gambling purposes is considered an investment.

 2. The Losing Phase

-There is an old adage that states that “what goes up must come down.”
+An adage states that “what goes up must come down.”
 This is painfully true for those with a gambling addiction.
 The high of winning is almost guaranteed to be followed by the equal-and-opposite experience of a losing streak.
-By the time this inevitable phase occurs, those who have been swept away by the winning phase of the process may find themselves owing a large amount of money to those lenders, or may find that too much money has been invested in the gambling to make this month’s bills.
+By the time this inevitable phase occurs, those who have been swept away by the winning phase of the process may find themselves owing a large amount of money to those lenders or may find that too much money has been invested in the gambling to make this month’s bills.

-This losing streak may be peppered by just enough small wins to keep the dream of making it big alive.
+Just enough small wins may pepper this losing streak to keep the dream of making it big alive.
 Chances are good that the gambler may feel a need to start telling some lies during this phase, as loved ones will begin to notice that money is starting to disappear.
 The mindset of the person who is addicted to gambling is will be that, with enough time and money continuing to be spent, the winning streak will resume.

 3. The Desperation Phase

 As the elusive winning streak continues to refuse to make another appearance, the ongoing loss of finances results in desperation.
-Rather than taking the cues from the deteriorating situation and cutting losses, the person addicted to gambling will double-down on efforts to win.
+Rather than taking cues from the deteriorating situation and cutting losses, the person addicted to gambling will double down on efforts to win.
 The singular focus on gambling as the only way out of this hole – which, ironically, also created this hole – will begin to take a toll on the gambler’s mental health.
-He or she will be continually on edge and typically will begin taking this stress out on others.
+They will be continually on edge and typically will begin taking this stress out on others.
 Arguments, misdirected blame, and obsessive behavior are hallmarks of this stage.
 There may even be temptations to engage in illegal behaviors to make some quick cash.